 Appendix D - Useful Development Tools

-In this appendix, we’ll talk about tools provided by the Rust project that are useful when developing Rust code.
+In this appendix, we talk about some useful development tools that the Rust project provides.
+We’ll look at automatic formatting, quick ways to implement error fixes, applying linters, and integrating IDEs.

 Automatic Formatting with rustfmt

-The tool rustfmt reformats your code according to the community code style.
-Many projects use rustfmt to prevent arguments about which style to use when writing Rust: everyone formats their code with the tool!
+The rustfmt tool reformats your code according to the community code style.
+Many collaborative projects use rustfmt to prevent arguments about which style to use when writing Rust: everyone formats their code using the tool.

-The rustfmt tool is not yet at the quality of a version 1.0 release, but a preview is available for you to use in the meantime.
-Please give it a try and let us know how it goes!
+The rustfmt tool isn’t yet at the quality of a version 1.0 release, but a preview is available for you to use in the meantime.
+Give it a try and let us know how it goes!

-To install rustfmt:
+To install rustfmt, enter the following:

 $ rustup component add rustfmt-preview

-This will give you both rustfmt and cargo-fmt, similar to how Rust gives you both rustc and cargo.
-To take any Cargo project and format it:
+This command gives you rustfmt and cargo-fmt, similar to how Rust gives you both rustc and cargo.
+To format any Cargo project, enter the following:

 $ cargo fmt

-Running this command will reformat all of the Rust code in the current crate.
+Running this command reformats all the Rust code in the current crate.
 This should only change the code style, not the code semantics.
-For more information on rustfmt, see its documentation at https://github.com/rust-lang-nursery/rustfmt.
+For more information on rustfmt, see its documentation at https://github.com/rust-lang-nursery/rustfmt/.

-Fix Up Your Code with rustfix
+Fix Your Code with rustfix

 If you’ve written code in Rust, you’ve probably seen compiler warnings.
 For example, consider this code: